Blueberry Lemon Cream Scones

 Description

-Flavored with lemon zest and filled with bursting blueberries, you’ll love these soft and tender blueberry lemon cream scones drizzled with lemon glaze!
-Recipe makes 14 scones.
+Flavored with lemon zest and filled with bursting blueberries, you’ll love these soft and tender blueberry lemon scones with lemon glaze.
+Bake the scones right away or prep now and bake later for an irresistible breakfast treat!

 Ingredients